ahrefs/ocannl/README.md

 ## Upcoming milestones

-On the critical path for the next release:
+On the critical path for the next major release v0.4:

 * Mixed-precision computations: working and convenient.
 * Restore signs of life for the Cuda backend.